10.5 Safety Culture, Human Risk Factors, and Behavior

 Key Takeaways

-• Safety culture is reflected in what leaders and workers actually do when production, cost, schedule, and safety conflict.
+• Safety culture is revealed by what leaders and workers actually do when production, cost, schedule, and safety conflict.

-• Human risk factors include fatigue, stress, distraction, time pressure, normalization of deviance, poor design, unclear procedures, and weak supervision.
+• Human and organizational factors — fatigue, stress, distraction, time pressure, poor design, weak procedures — shape error and unsafe choice.

-• Psychological safety, stop-work authority, and credible follow-up make hazard reporting more reliable.
+• A just culture, psychological safety, and credible stop-work authority make hazard and near-miss reporting reliable.

 Culture as Daily Risk Decision-Making

-Safety culture is the shared pattern of values, assumptions, decisions, and behaviors that shape how work is done.
-It is visible when a deadline conflicts with a lockout step, when a supervisor observes a shortcut, when a worker reports a near miss, and when management chooses whether to fix a known hazard.
-Posters may express intent, but daily decisions reveal the culture.
+Safety culture is the shared pattern of values, assumptions, decisions, and behaviors that shapes how work is actually done.
+It becomes visible when a deadline conflicts with a lockout step, when a supervisor sees a shortcut and decides whether to stop it, when a worker chooses whether to report a near miss, and when management decides whether to fund the fix for a known hazard.
+Posters express intent; daily decisions reveal the culture.
+A climate survey captures a snapshot of perceptions, while culture is the deeper, more durable pattern those perceptions emerge from.

-Human risk factors are conditions that make error or unsafe choice more likely.
-Fatigue, distraction, stress, poor lighting, confusing displays, awkward layout, excessive noise, production pressure, unclear procedures, weak training, poor supervision, and normalization of deviance all matter.
-Normalization of deviance occurs when repeated departures from the expected practice become accepted because nothing bad has happened yet.
+Human factors are conditions that make error or unsafe choice more likely: fatigue, distraction, stress, poor lighting, confusing displays, awkward layout, excessive noise, production pressure, unclear procedures, weak training, thin supervision, and normalization of deviance.
+Normalization of deviance — a concept from the Challenger and Columbia investigations — occurs when repeated departures from expected practice become accepted because no bad outcome has yet appeared, until the margin is gone.

 Culture signalWeak patternStronger pattern

-Hazard reportingWorkers stay silent to avoid blameReports are welcomed, reviewed, and closed with feedback
+Hazard reportingWorkers stay silent to avoid blameReports welcomed, reviewed, closed with feedback

-Supervisory responseShortcuts are ignored when production is highSupervisors coach and correct consistently
+Supervisory responseShortcuts ignored when production is highSupervisors coach and correct consistently

-Incident learningSearch for one person to blameIdentify system causes and human factors
+Incident learningHunt for one person to blameIdentify system causes and human factors

 Test Your Knowledge